AUAP/AP2018/class09/class09.md

 #### Google API walkthrough- in-class ex
 ![image](https://github.com/AUAP/AP2018/blob/master/class09/flowers.gif)
-- Basic: The sample code is about getting a static image from Google image search API, and then display it on a screen.
+- Basic: The sample code is about getting a static image from Google image search API (via parsing JSON), and then display it on a screen.
 This requires you to:
 1. Understand the Google image search API workflow
 2. Understand the API specification
 3. Understand the corresponding returned JSON file format from Google image search API